aj-et/module4/README.md

 # Future Work

 - Add a user table that the created recipe will be tied to.
+- Add a frontend for the recipe app.
 - Add an OAuth for the frontend.
 - Make a mobile version of the application.